Led by Maria Sotomayor-Giacomucci

 Time: 6:30 PM- 8 :00 PM (Eastern Standard Time)

 Virtual Zoom Meeting

-The purpose of this group is to bring together immigrant and refugee young adults and adults who need a place to share their personal experiences without having to explain or feel judged by others.
+The purpose of this group is to bring together immigrant and refugee adults who need a place to share their personal experiences without having to explain or feel judged by others.
 We will spend our time focusing on the here and now, learning from each other, and supporting each other to achieve visions for the future.
-Topics will include our experiences in a new country and culture, relationships, stress, ambiguous loss, racism and xenophobia while focusing on empowerment, self-care, transformation, and community support.
+Topics will include our experiences in a new country and culture, relationships, stress, ambiguous loss, racism, and xenophobia while focusing on empowerment, self-care, transformation, and community support.
 We will use art and experiential practices to dive into our experiences as individuals and as a group.